 I knew Robert as an artist.
 I shared a studio with him at the Clemente Soto Velez Center with him for almost 20 years.
 About 1999, I needed a studio mate, and Robert at the time was reduced to working in a small garage in Williamsburg in Brooklyn.
 So he moved in and began a long period of great productivity.

-So much of Robert's work in those early years was channeling the spirit of his beloved mother Claudia Grant.
+So much of Robert's work in those early years was channeling the spirit of his beloved aunt Alice Grant.
 Robert was a straight boy who lived a lot of gay boys' dreams of having an Auntie Mame to introduce him to life and to show him how to live it to the fullest.
-Claudia was the one who inspired Robert to take up music and theater.
-She played the role of muse and mentor for Robert even long after she died.
+Alice, a former dancer for Pearl Bailey, was the one who inspired Robert to take up music and theater.
+She played the role of muse and mentor for Robert.